Alfresco/docs-activiti-enterprise/docs/modeling/connectors/README.md

 | `Name` | The name of the event | EMAIL_RECEIVED |
 | `Description` | A free text description of what the event does | An event that is dispatched when an email is received. |

 Events contain input and output parameters that define the properties used by a trigger.
 Input parameters are used to set the criteria for event publishing and any notification of matches.
-Output parameters are variables that can be used by [trigger actions](../triggers.md#actions).
+Output parameters are variables that can be used in the payload of [trigger actions](../triggers.md#actions).

 The properties for input and output parameters are: